 Gorhambury House - Opening hours

-Due to impending refurbishment, the regular House opening hours have changed for 2017.
-Visitors by appointment from April to June 2017, Monday to Friday.
-Please do phone or email for further details.
+Due to refurbishment, opening is limited in 2018.
+During spring/summer 2018, the House will be open on specific days.
+Please check their website for further details.
 All tours are accompanied and no unaccompanied viewings will be permitted.

 Please note the gardens are not open to the public.
 No refreshments are available.
 Due to the style and nature of the house, there is no disabled access.